|

 might have a real skull for Hamlet productions.
 As Pascale Aebischer

-relates in his book, Shakespeare's Violated Bodies, André's
+relates in her book, Shakespeare's

-skull could not be used in Hamlet because the actors always saw André
+Violated Bodies, André's skull might not be used in Hamlet

-instead of Yorick:
+because the actors always saw André instead of Yorick:

 The extend